enlau/torrentdemo/README.md

-# Frank
- final Version of Frank
+# Demo version of Frank for dev portofolio